The Top Community Colleges in Washington DC Leading in Technology

 "Our students, faculty, and the broader community expect a best-in-class education experience, and this means putting a technology infrastructure in place to enable learning and working without boundaries," said former IT CIO and VP Carl Whitman.

-Montgomery selected a Broadsoft-powered Unified Communications System offered by Washington, D.C. provider Atlantech Online to create a next-generation connected campus powered by fiber-optic internet connectivity.
+Montgomery selected a Broadsoft-powered Unified Communications System offered by Washington, D.C. fiber internet provider Atlantech Online to create a next-generation connected campus powered by fiber-optic connectivity.
 Students and staff now benefit from unique, state-of-the-art collaborative technologies on laptops and mobile, productivity tools for all devices, and improved communications throughout the campus community.

 Formally known as "NVCC" but more commonly abbreviated as "NOVA," Northern Virginia Community College is the largest multi-campus community college in Virginia and the second-largest in the U.S. With campuses in Alexandria, Annandale, Loudon, Manassas, Springfield, and Woodbridge, NOVA has a student body of over 77,000 and more than 2,500 full-time faculty and staff.